gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The old tortoise shook his head.
 "I've never seen one,
-but I heard of 'em back when I---well, back when."
+but I heard of 'em back when I—well, back when."
 He cut himself off with a shake of his wrinkled green head.
 "Folks say if a bot's got one of these on it, whoever has the controller can make it do whatever it wants."

-"Wow---that would be well more than handy,"
+"Wow—that would be well more than handy,"
 Gumption said, awed.
 He nudged Maddy.
 "We'd never have to do chores again."